Back to Boggy's Geology Links Main Page

 Igneous rocks

-Books about igneous petrology
+Books about igneous rocks

 Principles of Igneous and Metamorphic Petrology (2nd Edition)